We want to help you maintain your best possible health throughout your pregnancy. Here is some information to help you prepare:

 Personal Support During Your Pregnancy

 If you have a high-risk pregnancy, our care management program can provide you with extra support at no cost.
-Once you enroll, your nurse care manager will meet with you 1:1 by phone to answer your questions, connect you to resources and make sure you have everything you need to follow your health provider’s orders.
+Once you enroll, your nurse care manager will meet with you 1:1 by phone to answer your questions, connect you to resources and help you understand and follow your provider’s orders.
 Enroll today by calling 888-264-8648, Option 3 or by filling out this contact form.

 Lactation consultants provide expecting and new parents with comprehensive breastfeeding education, support, counseling and more.
 They’ll help you understand and establish a lactation plan that’s best for you and your baby.
 Learn more about this benefit or how to connect with a lactation consultant with CareFirst Video Visit.